Keyclic/keyclic-sdk/docs/PlaceApi.md

   'acceptLanguage': "fr-FR", // String |
   'xKeyclicAppVersion': "xKeyclicAppVersion_example", // String |
   'businessActivity': "businessActivity_example", // String | The identifier of the resource formatted as GUID string.
-  'geoCoordinates': "geoCoordinates_example", // String |
+  'geoCoordinates': "geoCoordinates_example", // String | One latitude and one longitude serialized and separated by a plus or a minus sign.
-  'geoElevation': 56, // Number |
+  'geoElevation': "geoElevation_example", // String |
   'geoHash': "geoHash_example", // String |
+  'geoPoint': "geoPoint_example", // String | One latitude and one longitude serialized and separated by a plus or a minus sign.
   'organization': "organization_example", // String | The identifier of the resource formatted as GUID string.
   'parent': "parent_example", // String | The identifier of the resource formatted as GUID string.
   'parents': "parents_example", // String | The identifier of the resource formatted as GUID string.